EvyW/Explainable_Artificial_Intelligence_Tutorial/XAI_Presentation.md

 <h1 id="explainable-ai">EXPLAINABLE AI</h1>
 <p>XAI <strong>aims to provide explanations</strong> which are <strong>understandable for humans</strong> with the <strong>purpose of increasing the trust in the models.</strong></p>
-<p>A user can then analyze these explanations and determine if the model uses the right cues to infer its decision.</p>
+<p>A <strong>user can then analyze these explanations and determine if the model uses the “reasons” to infer its decision.</strong></p>
 <h1 id="outline">Outline</h1>
 <ol>
 <li>